EvanDBush/EmployeeTimeTicketApp/README.md

 - [x] Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format

-- [] Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+Regular Expressions in the EmployeeTimeTicketApp.Domain Employees class can be used to validate properties as they are entered into the
+Employee object.

+This is the regex used: [RegularExpression("^([a-zA-Z]{2,}\\s[a-zA-Z]{1,}'?-?[a-zA-Z]{2,}\\s?([a-zA-Z]{1,})?)",
+						ErrorMessage = "Valid Characters include (A-Z) (a-z) (' space -)")]

+This is an explaination of the specific regex and its parts:

+^               // start of line
+[a-zA-Z]{2,}    // will except a name with at least two characters
+\s              // will look for white space between name and surname [a-zA-Z]{1,}    // needs at least 1 Character
+\'?-?           // possibility of **'** or **-** for double barreled and hyphenated surnames
+[a-zA-Z]{2,}    // will except a name with at least two characters
+\s?             // possibility of another whitespace ([a-zA-Z]{1,})? // possibility of a second surname

 - [x] Implement a log that records errors, invalid inputs, or other important events and writes them to a text file

-	In the startup.cs file a private Streamwriter named "ErrorLog.txt" is created.
+	In EmployeeTimeTicketApp.UI, in the startup.cs file, a private Streamwriter named "ErrorLog.txt" is created on line 23.
-	While configuring the options for the dbcontext, errors and otehr information are configured to append to the ErrorLog file.
+	While configuring the options for the dbcontext, errors and other information is configured to append to the ErrorLog file on line 44.

 - [x] Add comments to your code explaining how you are using at least 2 of the solid principles

-- [] Make a generic class and use it
+	Single Responsibility Principle (SRP).
+Each software module should have one and only one reason to change.
+The classes for Employees, Projects, and Time Tickets, all have the single responsibility of creating objects.

+	Open and Closed Principle (OCP).
+A module must be open to extension, but closed to modification.
+	This means new behavior can be added in the future and less bugs are created in the process.
+An example of this is inheriting the properties of dbContext to use in the app without directly modifying the dbcontext class.
+Instead we inherit from dbcontext to create our own EmployeeTimeTicketContext.

+	Dependency Inversion.

 - [x] Make your application an API

-T	his application includes routes to query a local SQL Server that stores Employee Information, Projects, and TimeTickets.
+	This application includes routes to query a local SQL Server that stores Employee Information, Projects, and TimeTickets.
 	The API can be manipulated through the SwaggerUI running in the browser.

 - [x] Make your application a CRUD API

-	Located in the EmployeeTimeTicketApp.UI project, in the Controllers folder are methods to Create, Read, Update and Delete Employees from the database.
+	Located in the EmployeeTimeTicketApp.UI project, The EmployeesController.cs in the Controllers folder contains methods to Create, Read, Update and Delete Employees from the database.